vanshp2002/discord-clone/README.md

 - Real-time messaging using Socket.io
 - Send attachments as messages using UploadThing
 - Delete & Edit messages in real time for all users
+- React to Messages
+- Reply to a particular message
 - Create Text, Audio and Video call Channels
 - 1:1 conversation between members
 - 1:1 video calls between members